vladshvets222/deadlock-match-win-probability-predictor/README.md

 This project uses the [Deadlock API](https://github.com/deadlock-api/deadlock-api) for Deadlock match data and live event functionality.
 Huge appreciation and respect to the developer of this project.
 Without it, this project would never have a chance for existance.

 The project also relies on open-source Python and machine-learning libraries including XGBoost, CatBoost, pandas, numpy, scikit-learn, Joblib, PySide6, and related dependencies.
-See the requirements for specific versions used.
+See the ['requirements'](requirements.txt) for specific versions used.

 ## License